-This technology trend is hot and getting hotter.
+AI is such a hot credit union trend that early adopters probably feel that it’s passé by now.
 As machine learning progresses, more and more financial institutions and fintechs are using it.
 And because it’s such a flexible technology, they’re all using it for different things.

 Are people ready for AI?

 To get a better idea of what kind of AI you might use (and how to use it), here are two easy resources:

 - Buy the new FinAncIal book from CU 2.0